coreinfrastructure/best-practices-badge/criteria.md

 *Bug-reporting process*&#8224;

 - The project MUST provide a process for users to submit bug reports (e.g., using an issue tracker or a mailing list). [report-process]
-- Developers MUST respond to bug reports. [report-responses]
+- Developers MUST respond to most bug reports submitted in the last 2-12 months (inclusive); the response need not include a fix. [report-responses]
-- Developers SHOULD respond to enhancment requests.
+- Developers SHOULD respond to enhancement requests.
 Developers MAY choose not to respond.
 - Reports and responses MUST be archived for later searching. [report-archive]
 - It is RECOMMENDED that an issue tracker be used for tracking individual issues.